elieclnk/elieclnk/README.md

 I’m Elie Celnikier, Lead ML Engineer at Evolution Devices, specializing in machine learning applications for decoding and interpreting biosignals (EEG, ECG, IMU).
 My work focuses on developing algorithms to understand human gait patterns, improving patient mobility and quality of life.

-I like to mix AI, Neuroscience, Products.
+I like to mix AI and biosignals.

 📫 Contact: elie.celnikier@gmail.com